cgartrel/scalable-nonsymmetric-DPPs/README.md

 # Scalable Nonsymmetric DPP Learning and MAP Inference
-PyTorch implementation of scalable nonsymmetric determinantal point process (NDPP) learning.
+PyTorch and MATLAB implementation of scalable nonsymmetric determinantal point process (NDPP) learning and MAP inference.
 For details, see our [Scalable Learning and MAP Inference for Nonsymmetric Determinantal Point Processes](https://arxiv.org/abs/2006.09862) paper.